ocaml/dune/doc/usage.rst

 As a result, if neither ``--libdir`` or ``--prefix`` is passed to ``dune install``, and ``ocamlfind`` is present in the ``PATH``, then Dune copies library files to the directory reported by ``ocamlfind printconf destdir``.
-This ensures that ``dune install`` can be used without opam.
-When using opam, ``ocamlfind`` is configured to point to the opam directory, so this rule makes no difference.
+This ensures that ``dune install`` can be used without Opam.
+When using opam, ``ocamlfind`` is configured to point to the Opam directory, so this rule makes no difference.

 Note that ``--prefix`` and ``--libdir`` are only supported if a single build